Courses & Seminars

 Students plan their academic program in consultation with the resident director, who is a member of the Vassar or Wesleyan faculty and serves as the academic advisor for all students during their time in Paris.

-The academic program has four components—the writing-intensive courses, seminars organized at Reid Hall and French university courses.
+The academic program has three components—writing-intensive courses, seminars organized at Reid Hall, and French university courses.
 All students enroll in four courses.
-All students must take a writing-intensive course.
-They are also expected to take two French university courses.
-The fourth course may be chosen from the French university or the VWPP seminars.
+They must take a writing-intensive course and the weekly indidivual tutorail associated with it.
+They are also encouraged to take two French university courses.
+The fourth course may be chosen from smpng those offered at a French university or the VWPP seminars.

 [Back to the top]